 FOODS TO AVOID

-Normally a beneficial amino acid that reduces healing time and repairs damaged tissue.
+– Normally a beneficial amino acid that reduces the healing time and repairs damaged tissue.
 However, it makes herpes outbreaks worse.
-Individuals with herpes should avoid foods with a high arginine to lysine ratio, especially at the time of an outbreak.
+People who live with herpes should avoid foods with a high arginine-to-lysine ratio, especially at the time of an outbreak.

-Foods high in arginine: Raw nuts and seeds, Chocolate/cacao, Wheat, Corn, Bananas
+Foods high in arginine: Nuts and seeds, Chocolate/cacao, Wheat, Corn, Bananas

-All of these things weaken our immune system and can cause a lot of unnecessary physiological stress in the body when consumed in excess and can reduce our immunity.
-When you live with herpes, make sure to either avoid these things or consume in moderation (and responsibly!)
+– All of these things weaken your immune system, trigger your nervous system, throw off your hormones, and can cause a lot of physiological stress in the body which causes inflammation.
+When you live with herpes, make sure to either avoid these things or consume them in moderation (and responsibly!)